 PUBLIC_REGISTER_ENABLED: "true"

-Important: Taiga (in its default configuration) disables both Gitlab or Github oauth buttons whenever the public registration option hasn’t been activated.
-To be able to use Github/ Gitlab login/registration, make sure you have public registration activated on your Taiga instance.
+Taiga (in its default configuration) disables both Gitlab or Github oauth buttons whenever the public registration option hasn’t been activated.
+To be able to use Github/Gitlab login/registration, make sure you have public registration activated on your Taiga instance.

-Follow the documentation in Github; when the application is saved, Github displays the ID and Secret.
+Follow the documentation (GitHub - Creating an OAuth App) in Github, when save application Github displays the ID and Secret.

 ENABLE_GITHUB_AUTH: "True"